 There are quite a few techniques that impressionists use.
 Here are some of them:

-- Short thick strokes – The impressionist used short, thick strokes to capture the essence of what they were painting
+Short, thick strokes – The impressionists used short, thick strokes to capture the essence of their painting.

-- Complementary colors – The impressionists used complimentary colors and vibrant color contrasts.
+Complementary colors – The impressionists used complementary colors and vibrant color contrasts.

-- Color mixing on canvas – Instead of mixing the colors on the palette, many impressionists would mix the colors on the canvas itself.
+Color mixing on canvas – Instead of mixing the colors on the palette, many impressionists would mix the colors on the canvas.
 This then added to the paint strokes, looking almost like a broken color on the canvas.

 What is the en plein air painting technique?